wilcoxen-courses/e190-market/README.md

 ### Summary

 This exercise analyzes the impact of a sales tax on a market with 1000 buyers.
-Each buyer has a Stone-Geary demand equation of the form below, where Qi is household i's quantity demanded, Ai and Bi are demand parameters for household i, Mi is household i's income, and prd is the buyer price of the good.
+Each buyer has a demand equation of the form below, where Qi is household i's quantity demanded, Ai and Bi are demand parameters for household i, Mi is household i's income, and prd is the buyer price of the good.
+In case you're interested, this is a demand equation derived from a Stone-Geary utility function.
 ````
   Qi = (Ai*Mi)/prd - Bi
 ````